Afghanistan: Kabul government to attend US, Russia peace summits | DW | 13.03.2021

 It signed a deal with the Taliban in February last year that said the US and its NATO allies would leave the country if the Taliban kept to a series of promises.

-They included stopping al-Qaida or other militants from operating in areas it controlled, attending peace talks, and halting attacks on international forces.
+They included stopping al-Qaida and other groups from operating in areas controlled by the Taliban, attending peace talks and halting attacks on international forces.

-But the insurgent group has continued to fight the Afghan government, carrying a series of bomb attacks and killings since the agreement was signed.
+But the insurgent group has continued to fight Afghanistan's government, carrying a series of bomb attacks and killings since the agreement was signed.

-As a condition of starting negotiations with the Afghan government, the Taliban also demanded that thousands of their men be released in a prisoner swap.
+As a condition of starting negotiations with the government, the Taliban also demanded that thousands of members be released in a prisoner swap.

-Direct talks then began Doha last September, but negotiators have failed to find a breakthrough.
+Direct talks then began in Doha in September, but negotiators have failed to reach a breakthrough.

 jf/rs (AP, dpa, Reuters)